vegawidget/ggscheme-examples/examples/haley/02-ggspec-components.md

 <br/>

-I think that scales will be one-to-one: Operates on a single scale, used with purrr::map() to get `scales_spc`
+I think that scales will be one-to-one:

+`scales_spc()` calls `get_scales()` which operates on a single scale, used with purrr::map(), to get …

-will need to check if there is anything there…
+will need to first check if there is even anything there…

 ``` r
 get_scales <- function(scale) {